yeun/open-arrow/README.md

 # Open Arrow

-Open Arrow is an open-source font that contains 112 arrow symbols between U+2190 and U+21ff
+Open Arrow is an open-source font that contains 112 arrow symbols from U+2190 to U+21ff

 ## How to use